kcbighuge/p5-capstone/p5-capstone-airbnb-report.md

 [XGBoost](https://github.com/dmlc/xgboost) is an optimized distributed gradient boosting library designed to be highly efficient, flexible and portable.
 It implements machine learning algorithms under the Gradient Boosting framework, which produces an ensemble of weak decision tree learners via additive training (boosting).

-Attempts were made to model the data with a muliple layer neural net using Google's [TensorFlow](https://www.tensorflow.org/) library, but performance of the model did not improve on random forest or XGBoost, most likely due to suboptimal tuning of the model hyperparameters or inadequate feature data pre-processing.
+Attempts were made to model the data with a muliple layer neural net using Google's [TensorFlow](https://www.tensorflow.org/) library, but performance of the model did not improve on the benchmark (Public score 0.85359, Private 0.85670), most likely due to suboptimal tuning of the model hyperparameters or inadequate feature data pre-processing.
 This could be an interesting method to pursue further in order to improve prediction performance.

 3. Solution implementation
 --------------------------